Quantum baryon number fluctuations in subsystems of a hot and dense relativistic gas of fermions: Basic concepts and definitions

 To perform thermal averaging of quantum operators, it is sufficient to know the thermal expectation values of the products of two and four creation and/or annihilation operators (for both particles and antiparticles)~\cite{CohenTannoudji:422962,Itzykson:1980rh,Evans:1996bha}

-Here $f(\omega_{{\boldsymbol{k}}})=1/(\exp(\beta(\omega_{\boldsymbol{k}}-\mu))+1)$ is the Fermi--Dirac distribution function for particles.
-For antiparticles, the Fermi--Dirac distribution function differs by the sign of the baryon chemical potential $\mu$, i.e. $\bar{f}(\omega_{{\boldsymbol{k}}})=1/(\exp(\beta(\omega_{\boldsymbol{k}}+\mu))+1)$.
-Using the anticommutation relations for $a_r^{\pdagger}({\boldsymbol{k}})$, $a_r^{\dagger}({\boldsymbol{k}})$, $b_r^{\pdagger}({\boldsymbol{k}})$, and $b_r^{\dagger}({\boldsymbol{k}})$ any other combination of two and four creation and/or annihilation operators can be obtained from Eqs.~\eqref{equ2ver1} and \eqref{equ3ver1}.
+Here $f(\omega_{{\vec{k}}})=1/(\exp(\beta(\omega_{\vec{k}}-\mu_B))+1)$ is the Fermi--Dirac distribution function for particles.
+For antiparticles, the Fermi--Dirac distribution function differs by the sign of the baryon chemical potential $\mu_B$, i.e. $\bar{f}(\omega_{{\vec{k}}})=1/(\exp(\beta(\omega_{\vec{k}}+\mu_B))+1)$.
+Using the anticommutation relations for $a_r^{\pdagger}({\vec{k}})$, $a_r^{\dagger}({\vec{k}})$, $b_r^{\pdagger}({\vec{k}})$, and $b_r^{\dagger}({\vec{k}})$ any other combination of two and four creation and/or annihilation operators can be obtained from Eqs.~\eqref{equ2ver1} and \eqref{equ3ver1}.

-Following~Ref.~\cite{Chen:2018cts}, we define the baryon number density operator $\hat{J}^{0}_a$, associated with the conserved baryon current in a subsystem $S_a$ using a smooth Gaussian profile placed at the origin of the coordinate system, namely
+Following~Ref.~\cite{Chen:2018cts}, we define the baryon number density operator $\hat{\mathcal{J}}^{0}_a$, associated with the conserved baryon current in a subsystem $S_a$ using a smooth Gaussian profile placed at the origin of the coordinate system, namely

-where $\hat{J}^{0} = \psi^{\dagger}\psi$.
-To remove any possible sharp-boundary effects we consider the smooth profile with a length scale $a$ instead of a cubic box.
-The thermal expectation value of the normal ordered operator $:\hat{J}^{0}_a:$ is denoted as $\langle :\hat{J}^{0}_a :\rangle$.
+where $\hat{\mathcal{J}}^{0} = \psi^{\dagger}\psi$.
+To remove any possible sharp-boundary effects we consider the smooth profile with a length scale $a$ instead of a cubic box~\footnote{Note a similar use of a Gaussian slit by Feynman in~Ref.~\cite{Feynman:100771}}.
+The thermal expectation value of the normal ordered operator $:\hat{\mathcal{J}}^{0}_a:$ is denoted as $\langle :\hat{\mathcal{J}}^{0}_a :\rangle$.
 Here standard normal ordering procedure has been introduced to remove an infinite vacuum part coming from zero-point contributions.
 To determine the baryon number fluctuation of the subsystem $S_a$, we consider the variance

 and the normalized standard deviation as